I often get asked the question, which is the best camera to buy?

 Keep in mind the glass portion of your investment is what the light travels through to get to the image sensor, so the higher the quality of glass you put in front of the sensor the better quality images the sensor is able to capture.
 When you can afford it later the first investment I would make is to purchase a lens that best fits the majority of your needs.
 If you like taking close ups perhaps you want a macro lens; a moderate zoom lens for general use; or perhaps a long zoom lens if you like shooting wildlife or sports.

 Of course you’ll also want to think about purchasing a solid tripod and an off camera flash at some time.

 Amateur & Enthusiast (Rich)

 This one is a little easier to recommend; buy whatever you want.
 But seriously these are people who have the money and want to buy quality gear.
-I lean them towards the “L” series of Canon lenses and these represent Canon’s highest quality lens (in most cases).
+I lean them towards the “GM” series of Sony lenses and these represent Sony’s highest quality lens (in most cases).
 Most of these lenses will start at the $1,200 range and go up quickly from there depending on the lens.

 You will likely buy the high end body perhaps even the pro quality body just because you can.

 Usually when talking camera gear among professionals we often will chat about the new gear and share opinions but rarely make recommendations.
 We are all experienced enough to form our own opinion based on years of photography experience and what best fits our needs.